Skip to Content

 Now head back to Plimmer Steps using the path alongside the motorway.

-Walk 9: Walk along Waterfront to Boat Sheds and Beach
+Walk 9: Walk along Waterfront to Boat Sheds and Band Rotunda

 Leave Plimmer statue at 12.30 pm.

-Walk to Stewart Dawson corner, go across crossing and walk up Hunter St. Use pedestrian overbridge south of Telecom building to get to Frank Kitts Park.
-Walk along waterfront to the boatsheds at the start of Oriental Parade.
-Watch the whoosh bucket operating at the base of the Waitangi Stream.
+Walk to Stewart Dawson corner, go across crossing and walk up Hunter St. Use pedestrian overbridge south of Datacom building to get to Frank Kitts Park.
+Walk along the waterfront to the boatsheds at the start of Oriental Parade.
+Look out for where the whoosh bucket used to operate at the base of the Waitangi Stream.
 Continue to walk along next to the colourful boatsheds and then walk up steps to the footpath along Oriental Parade.
 As you walk along the esplanade look out for the sculpture entitled “Tail of a Whale”.

 When you reach the band rotunda turn around and retrace your steps back to Plimmer Steps.